 Want An Esports Gambling License?
 Go To The Nevada Gaming Commission.

 Nevada’s esports gambling bill states: “The Nevada Gaming Commission shall, and it is granted the power to, demand access to and inspect all books and records of any person licensed pursuant to this chapter pertaining to and affecting the subject of the license.”

 So, starting July 1st, 2017, the Nevada Gaming Commission (“NGC”) will be in charge of issuing licenses permitting the administration of parimutuel wagering and off-track parimutuel wagering.
 The NGC may also amend, adopt, and repeal regulations.

 The NGC may request licensees’ fingerprints, in addition to information vis-à-vis their backgrounds, habits, and overall character.

 Nevada’s Esports Betting Bill: 3% Operating Fee to NGC

-The law also stipulates that licensees must submit quarterly payments — 3% of the total amount wagered on any esports event — to the NGC.
-In turn, the NGC then must give at least 95% of the collected fees to the State Treasurer for the State General Fund.
+The law also requires licensees to submit quarterly payments — 3% of the total amount wagered on any esports event — to the NGC.
+In turn, the NGC must give at least 95% of the collected fees to the State Treasurer for the State General Fund.